phpearth/docs/_install/windows/xampp.md

 environments, but to start with PHP development or use it professionally on your workstation locally, it is a very good pick, nonetheless.

+In case of issues, see the [Troubleshooting](#troubleshooting) section at the bottom of this guide.

 ## Install XAMPP

 Download and install XAMPP from the official [website](https://www.apachefriends.org/index.html).